wangchingying-githubdemo/AML-2019-Group13/README.md

 # AML_2019 Coursework, Part 1, Group 13
 <b>1.
 Why is gradient descent important in machine learning?</b>
 <br>
 Gradient descent is important in machine learning because it is used to minimize the cost function efficiently.
-In machine learning, there is usually a loss function (called loss function, which we will call the objective function objection function).
+In machine learning, there is usually a loss function.
 We usually want this function to be as small as possible (that is, to find the minimum value).
 Each time a model is created (for example drawing best-fit a line across all that captures most of data points), we have to validate its performance.
-This is done by coming up with a cost function such as mean square error (the difference between the predicted values and the actual values).
-In order to fit the best model, we need to minimize that cost function.
+This is done by coming up with a function such as mean square error (the difference between the predicted values and the actual values).
+In order to fit the best model, we need to minimize its loss function.
 Intuitively this results in the model which predicts with the smallest error.
 <br>
 <br>